 5) Successful test strengthens deterrence

 Should the upcoming test see the GMD system fail to intercept its target, the result would be a worrying sign for the American military.
 Since no other current alternatives exist to the GMD interceptors at Vandenberg and Alaska, a failed test would send the message of an America that currently lacks the capability to intercept an ICBM strike despite stating it has the capability to do so.
-Current programs are focused on other aspects of BMD that fall short of intercepting ICBM’s and possible alternatives are too far off in the future to provide a source of comfort for those seeking a reliable defense against possible North Korean developments.
+Current programs are focused on other aspects of BMD that fall short of intercepting ICBMs and possible alternatives are too far off in the future to provide a source of comfort for those seeking a reliable defence against threats of a nuclear nature.

 Photo: A guided-missile destroyer USS Fitzgerald (DDG 62) launches a Standard Missile-3 (SM-3) as apart of a joint ballistic missile defense exercise (2012) via U.S. Navy

 Disclaimer: Any views or opinions expressed in articles are solely those of the authors and do not necessarily represent the views of the NATO Association of Canada.